 I chose to fit a 720nm filter to my camera.
 Infrared occupies a spectrum between 700nm and 1 millimetre.
 So a 720nm filter will let a little colour in, 590nm and 665nm let a little more colour in.
 It is this extra light that we’ve been playing with in the preceding sections.

 The 720nm filter is great for black and white, the rules for processing are more or less the same as before – Set the white balance – your installed custom profile gives you a good starting point, closely aligned to the custom profile in your camera.
-Play around with the image in order to get a good separation between the aspect of the picture you want people to look at, then convert it to black and white.
+Push the blacks and whites to their sweet spots (just before they peak).
+Play around with the image in order to get a good separation between the aspect of the picture you want people to look at and the sky, then convert it to black and white.

 The Black and White conversion can be done in lightroom by applying a black and white profile, or in Photoshop, or as I prefer to do, using a programme such as Silver Efex Pro to give me a range of options in the Black and White spectrum.